-Heating an old house is a balancing act.
+Heating an older home is a balancing act.
 Many early homes were built without any type of central heating system (unless you count a central chimney); others are faced with aging, sometimes inefficient systems.

 Unless you are planning to gut the house, you probably have to work with what you have: existing steam or hydronic radiators powered by a boiler, or forced air ducts fueled by a furnace.
 Even if you don’t intend to rip out the floor, there are ways to incorporate new technology that will make your system not only more efficient, but more comfortable to live with.